awsdocs/aws-storagegateway-user-guide/doc_source/GettingStartedSignUpStep1-common.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-For information about pricing, see [AWS Storage Gateway Pricing](http://aws.amazon.com/storagegateway/pricing) on the AWS Storage Gateway detail page\.
+For information about pricing, see [Pricing](http://aws.amazon.com/storagegateway/pricing) on the AWS Storage Gateway details page\.